Bizbize60/Accounting/README.md

 # Accounting

-Computer Based Accounting Program , It is my first time taken program
+"It was the first program that really took up a lot of my time